ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 - Custom TCP: Port `2456-2458`
 - Custom UDP: Port `2456-2458`
 - SSH: TCP `Port 22` open to my IP

+One challenge was configuring security group rules.
+Initially, the server was inaccessible due to incorrect port settings.
+Opening TCP and UDP ports 2456-2458 resolved the issue, allowing players to connect.

 You can check out the graph below for the full setup: